Generic name: Zolpidem tartrate

 - have a lung disease or breathing problems

-- are pregnant, planning to become pregnant.
-It is not known if Zolpidem tartrate tablets will harm your unborn baby.
+- are pregnant or plan to become pregnant.
+Taking Zolpidem tartrate tablets in the third trimester of pregnancy may harm your unborn baby.

 How should I take Zolpidem tartrate tablets?